 You’ll certainly want to emphasize the products and services that make your company unique.
 Is your customer satisfaction off the charts?
 Are you using more efficient panels or offering a great warranty?

 However, with many companies offering similar products, a key differentiator is trust.
-As the salesperson, you play a key role in communicating how your company will ensure that the solar installation and resulting savings they receive lives up to expectations.
+As the salesperson, you play a key role in communicating how your company will ensure that the solar installation—and the resulting savings they receive—live up to expectations.

 As Elliot explains, “Using advanced [solar] software can build that trust in WHY your numbers are accurate.
 Anyone can make up an estimate that looks good…. but if you can show why your numbers have a solid foundation and why your quote is less likely to change after they sign a contract, that’s one way to leave a lasting impression when your customer is likely to get 3-5 bids.”

 Designing in Aurora gives you a number of tools to ensure that your proposed solar design—and the resulting energy production and bill savings—are accurate, and giving the customer a walk-through of some of these tools can help them see firsthand the precision and attention to detail that you’re putting into their proposal.

 Some of these features of your design process that you may want to highlight for the customer include:

 - Your precise 3D model of their house that ensures panels will fit as anticipated and that the design will look the way they expect it to.

 - Aurora’s accurate, NREL-validated shading analysis, including the visually striking irradiance map of their home that can help communicate the best places for panels

 - The ability to configure setbacks based on the requirements of their local jurisdiction, which ensure you won’t have to redo their design because of setback violations